-- FMCSA ITD website PRISM Data and Activity Safety Hub (DASH) website
+EMCSA ITD website PRISM Data And Activity Safety Hub (DASH) website

+State: Wyoming Highway Patrol/WY Dept of Transportation.
-Enter the agency name responsible for ITD in the State:

-Enter the agency name responsible for PRISM in the State:
+Enter the agency name responsible for ITD in the State: Wyoming Highway Patrol/WY Dept of Transportation Enter the agency name responsible for PRISM in the State: Wyoming Highway Patrol/WY Dept of Transportation

-Problem Statement Narrative and Projected Goal:

-If the State's PRISM compliance is less than full participation, describe activities your State plans to implement to achieve full participation in PRISM.
+Problem Statement Narrative and Projected Goal: Describe activities your State plans to implement in order to maintain participation in PRISM at your current level (Full, Enhanced, Expanded) and ITD goals.
 WYDOT is currently at Full Participation for Prism (IRP) and Core Compliant for ITD.
+The agency name responsible for ITD in the State: Wyoming Highway Patrol/WY Dept of Transportation.
+The agency name responsible for PRISM in the

-Program Activities for FY 2022 - 2024: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2022 - 2024: Describe any actions that will be taken to maintain full participation in PRISM and any ITD activities.